-A lot of expats and tourists also love Odessa because of its own vibe and seaside.
+Besides Lviv, a lot of expats and tourists also love Odesa because of its own vibe and seaside.
 Yet Odesa is one of those love-hate cities when you either enjoy it or totally dislike it.
 There is nothing in between.

 Communication in Ukraine

 People in Ukraine speak either Ukrainian or Russian language.
 English along with other foreign languages is not widely spoken, that’s why communication with locals can become a challenge.
-If you are based in Kyiv, Lviv, Odessa, Kharkiv or Dnepropetrovsk, you’ll find plenty of restaurants in the city center with English menus, and employees speaking English.
+If you are based in Kyiv, Lviv, Odesa, Kharkiv, or Dnipro, you’ll find plenty of restaurants in the city center with English menus, and employees speaking English.
 Smaller cities do not see many foreigners, that’s why having an English menu is not common there.

 Train stations in big cities and subway in Kyiv have schedules, signs, and announcements in Ukrainian and English.

 If you are living in Kyiv, there are a few smaller cinemas that show movies in English.
 Plus, locals who are eager to practise their language skills with foreigners, often organize English-speaking clubs, music events, and shows.
 Check out an English newspaper in Kyiv for all events in the capital.
 Or here is an online magazine “Ukraine Travel Center” for events and things to do around Ukraine.

 For other services, it may be tricky to communicate with locals.
 You may want to use a translator and learn a few basic words in Russian or Ukrainian.